Austin R. Brunelli: Early career

 was transferred to San Diego, California, where he was attached to the 2nd Battalion, 6th Marine Regiment stationed there.
 Apparently influenced by his service on the aircraft carrier USS Lexington, Brunelli asked for naval aviator training and was transferred to Naval Air Station Pensacola, Florida in January 1936.

-However, he dropped out of training in December 1936 and was transferred back to the infantry and appointed adjutant and assistant operations officer on the staff 1st Marine Brigade under Brigadier General James J. Meade.
+However, he dropped out of training in December 1936 and was transferred back to the infantry and appointed adjutant and assistant operations officer on the staff of the 1st Marine Brigade under Brigadier General James J. Meade.
 He served in this capacity until May 1937, when he was ordered to the Marine Corps Base Quantico, where he was appointed aide-de-camp to Commanding General James C. Breckinridge.
 Brunelli exchanged this administrative assignment with sea duties aboard the heavy cruiser USS New Orleans, where he served with the rank of captain as commanding officer of the Marine detachment from June 1938.